Subnetwork Constraints for Tighter Upper Bounds and Exact Solution of the Clique Partitioning Problem: Computational Experiment

 It could be seen that all instances were solved by our method within a second.
-Combo had already found the optimal solution, and our method was applied only to prove its optimality.
-There are a few cases where the method from~\cite{Jaehn2013CPP} was faster due to the quick heuristic they use to construct upper bounds, while our approach had to solve the LP problem.
+Combo had already found the optimal solution in all cases, and our method was applied only to prove its optimality.
+There are a few cases where the method of \cite{Jaehn2013CPP} was faster due to the quick heuristic they use to construct upper bounds, while our approach had to solve the LP problem.
 However, we would notice that we did not have to use branch and bound for any network except Workers because the constructed upper bound was already equal to the lower bound found by Combo.

-The second set of real-world networks arises from a part to machine assignment problem, which is often encountered in group technology, and was studied in~\cite{Oosten2001}.
-Unfortunately, Oosten et al. did not publish their networks and only provided citations to sources.
-Nevertheless, we were able to obtain five out of seven networks considered in~\cite{Oosten2001}.
+The second set of real-world networks arises from a part-to-machine assignment problem, which is often encountered in group technology, and was studied by~\cite{Oosten2001}.
+Unfortunately, they did not publish their networks and only provided citations to sources.
+Nevertheless, we obtained five out of the seven networks they considered.
 These networks are particularly hard to solve because they are bipartite, which means that every triple of nodes has an edge with zero weight, so there are no triangles.
-Just as~\cite{Oosten2001} and~\cite{Jaehn2013CPP}, we quickly solved three easy problems, but unlike them, we also solved MCC and BOC problems.
-Summary statistics are present in table~\ref{tab:cpp_real_world_2}, but neither~\cite{Oosten2001} nor~\cite{Jaehn2013CPP} reported their execution time.
+Just as~\cite{Oosten2001} and~\cite{Jaehn2013CPP}, we quickly solved three easy problems, but unlike them, we also solved MCC and BOC problems, although, CPLEX showed even better time.
+Summary statistics are present in Table~\ref{tab:cpp_real_world_2}, but neither~\cite{Oosten2001} nor~\cite{Jaehn2013CPP} reported their execution time.